Super-Badmen-Viper/NSMusicS/README.md

 <img src="https://github.com/user-attachments/assets/7534a7e7-c45a-4813-9210-2fc66c686164" width="49%">

 ## NSMusicS | Nine Song Music : 九歌音乐
- It should not only implement its own streaming services, but also be compatible with various mainstream open-source streaming servers, And implement cross platform professional music clients for various operating systems, ensuring data interoperability between the client and server of each operating system  (desktop：Windows，Linux，MacOs. mobile: Android, IOS.
-Car System: Android)
+NSMusicS integrates its own NineSong streaming server by default, and is also compatible with various mainstream open-source streaming servers, ﻿
+And implement cross platform professional music clients for various operating systems, ensuring each operating system (desktop: Windows, Linux, MacOS).
+Mobile: Android, iOS.
+Data interoperability between the client and server of the in car system (Android)

  The Chinese name of the project is "Nine Songs Music | 九歌", abbreviated as NSMusicS<br> inspired by ["Chu Ci"] | 楚辞, to commemorate ["Qu Yuan"] | 屈原<br>